MCUdude/MajorCore/README.md

 * Edit the baudrate line in the [boards.txt](https://github.com/MCUdude/MajorCore/blob/034ddfe8fb9b95178c07c723c98fc90dfdf3c89c/avr/boards.txt#L99) file, and choose either 115200, 57600, 38400 or 19200 baud.
 * Upload the code using a programmer (USBasp, USBtinyISP etc.) and skip the bootloader
 * Use the 1 MHz option instead

+## Bootloader option
+If your application doesn't need or require a bootloader for uploading code, you can choose to disable this.
+This free 512 bytes of the flash memory, which is significant if you're working with a small microcontroller like ATmega8515.

+Note that you need to select **Bootloader: "No"** and actually hit **Burn bootloader** in order to set the correct fuse bits.
+Now you're no longer able to upload using serial, until you select *Bootloader: "Yes"* and burn the bootloader again.

 ## BOD option